Lara Exploration (CVE:LRA) Shares Up 28% – Here’s Why

-Lara Exploration Ltd. (CVE:LRA – Get Free Report) shares shot up 28% on Saturday .
-The company traded as high as C$1.32 and last traded at C$1.28.
+Lara Exploration Ltd. (CVE:LRA – Get Free Report)’s stock price shot up 28% during trading on Friday .
+The stock traded as high as C$1.32 and last traded at C$1.28.
 107,800 shares traded hands during trading, an increase of 165% from the average session volume of 40,611 shares.
 The stock had previously closed at C$1.00.

 Lara Exploration Price Performance